pleasemarkdarkly/sec_parser/README.md

 ### SEC Parser

-This was used to catch an attorney launder money.
+This software detects individuals selling unregistered securities (laundering money).
+This software was used to short or hedge against the companies, i.e. make money.
+This activity is also known as pumping and dumping and it is illegal.

-This software created timeline and support information which evidenced individuals involved in schemes to launder money through pumping and dumping of unregistered securities.
 To read the legal consequence [see SEC Case and SDNY Case 14-00399](https://cane.ashermadison.com/wp-content/uploads/sites/3/2014/07/20140715-us-v-cane-et-al-case-no-14-00399.pdf) and see (documents/Offshore_Accounts.pdf).

 ## Workflow